 For more on the ownership transition, see Prius to Tesla Transition Part 3 – Owning.

-Get $1,000 referral discount when ordering a Tesla through this link.
-Valid through June 15, 2017, and likely after that too.
+Get maybe something special when ordering a Tesla through this link.